-We have now seen as much as can be viewed advantageously from the perineum at this stage of the dissection, and I recommend an inspection of the parts from above on the side of their abdominal surfaces.
-The pelvis is therefore to be separated from the trunk at the last lumbar vertebra and the posterior part of the pelvis to be removed, sawing through the os ilium from its crista to the upper margin of the sciatic notch on each side; the os coccygis however must remain in situ, as it is very material to the description of the
+We have now seen as much as can be viewed advantageously from the perineum, at this stage of the dissection, and I recommend an inspection of the parts from above, on the side of their abdominal surfaces.
+The pelvis should therefore be separated from the trunk at the last lumbar vertebra, and the posterior part of the pelvis removed, by sawing through the os ilium, from its crista to the upper margin of the sciatic notch on each side; the os coccygis, however, must remain in situ, as it is very material to the description of the Levator Ani muscle.
+Care must also be taken not to injure the rectum in these sections.